In addition, that dollar figure represents roughly 1.8% of overall global exports estimated at $18.709 trillion for one year earlier in 2019.

 Overall Russia generated a $179 billion trade surplus during 2020, a -15.2% decline from the $211.2 billion surplus one year earlier.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-In 2015, Russia incurred the highest trade surpluses with the following countries:
+Russia incurred the highest trade surpluses with the following countries.

 These positive cashflow streams clearly indicate Russia’s competitive advantages with the above countries, but also represent key opportunities for Russia to develop country-specific strategies to optimize its overall position in international trade.

 Companies Servicing Russian Trading Partners